 GeneCards Summary for CDS1 Gene

 CDS1 (CDP-Diacylglycerol Synthase (Phosphatidate Cytidylyltransferase) 1) is a Protein Coding gene.
-Diseases associated with CDS1 include osteosarcoma, somatic and li-fraumeni syndrome.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include diacylglycerol cholinephosphotransferase activity and phosphatidate cytidylyltransferase activity.
+Diseases associated with CDS1 include li-fraumeni syndrome and osteosarcoma, somatic.
+Among its related pathways are Metabolism and Glycerophospholipid biosynthesis.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and phosphatidate cytidylyltransferase activity.
 An important paralog of this gene is CDS2.

 UniProtKB/Swiss-Prot Summary for CDS1 Gene